U.S. Justice Department starts probe on Archegos collapse - Bloomberg News - News Break

 U.S. Justice Department starts probe on Archegos collapse - Bloomberg News

-Federal prosecutors in Manhattan sent requests for information to some banks that had worked with the investment firm, the report said, citing people familiar with the matter.
+Federal prosecutors in Manhattan sent requests for information to some banks that had worked with the investment firm, the report said bloom.bg/2QVsCyV, citing people familiar with the matter.

 It is unclear what potential violations or entities were being examined, the report added

-Archegos, a family office run by ex-Tiger Asia manager Bill Hwang, defaulted on margin calls in March, which left banks nursing heavy losses after a fire sale of shares, including ViacomCBS (VIAC.O) and Discovery Inc (DISCA.O), had been meant to act as collateral. read more
+Archegos, a family office run by ex-Tiger Asia manager Bill Hwang, defaulted on margin calls in March, which left banks nursing heavy losses after a fire sale of shares, including ViacomCBS and Discovery Inc, had been meant to act as collateral.

-Credit Suisse (CSGN.S) lost more than $5 billion and Japan's Nomura (8604.T) lost almost $3 billion.
-U.S. banks such as Goldman Sachs (GS.N), which also acted as brokers for Archegos, suffered much lower losses.
+Credit Suisse lost more than $5 billion and Japan’s Nomura lost almost $3 billion.
+U.S. banks such as Goldman Sachs, which also acted as brokers for Archegos, suffered much lower losses.